xtrime-ru/antizapret-vpn-docker/README.md

 ## Enable OpenVPN Data Channel Offload (DCO)
 OpenVPN Data Channel Offload (DCO) provides performance improvements by moving the data channel handling to the kernel space, where it can be handled more efficiently and with multi-threading.
+TLDR: increase speed and reduce CPU usage for server.

 Unfortunately kernel extensions cant be installed in docker.
 Install it on **host** machine